PowerShell: How To Generate a Random Password (Revised Script)

 ############### End of Character Code 2 ####

-As mentioned earlier, the logic closely resembles that of the 1.0 version.
-There is a variable that defines the valid characters permissible for the password based on the character code.
-In this case, the valid characters consist solely of upper and lowercase letters.
+As noted before, the logic closely resembles that of version 1.0.
+A variable defines the valid characters for the password based on their character codes.
+In this case, the valid characters are limited to uppercase and lowercase letters.

-From there, I create two variables: $HasUpperCase and $HasLowerCase.
-Both variables are initially set to 0.
-I then generate the password by randomly selecting characters from the list of possible characters.
-After doing so, I conduct a test to see whether the proposed password contains both uppercase and lowercase characters.
-If an uppercase character is detected within the proposed password, the $HasUpperCase variable is set to 1.
-Likewise, if a lowercase character is detected, the $HasLowerCase variable is set to 1.
+Next, I create two variables, $HasUpperCase and $HasLowerCase, both initially set to 0.
+I then generate the password by randomly selecting characters from the list of valid options.
+After generating the password, I check whether the proposed password contains both uppercase and lowercase characters.
+If an uppercase character is detected, the $HasUpperCase variable is set to 1.
+Likewise, if a lowercase character is found, the $HasLowerCase variable is set to 1.

-If both variables contain a value of 1, it means that the password meets the necessary criteria.
-Otherwise, the password is missing one of the required elements.
-In that case, the password is regenerated.
-This process continues until the proposed password satisfies all the requirements.
+If both variables contain a value of 1, the password meets the required criteria.
+If not, the password is regenerated, and then this process repeats until the password satisfies all the conditions.

 The Full Source